Editor’s note: This post has been updated with information about the Tide pod challenge.

 Dangerous decisions based in biology

-There’s a scientific reason why some teens don’t say no to eating a spoonful of cinnamon even though logic tells adults it’s a bad idea.
+There’s a scientific reason why some teens don’t say no to eating a Tide pod or spoonful of cinnamon even though logic tells adults it’s a bad idea.

 The thrill-seeking parts of the brain are more active in adolescents and the judgment and self-regulation part isn’t fully developed, Meyer said.
 Judgment is impaired when people are sleep deprived, as teens often are.
 Youths aren’t able to weigh pros and cons as well as adults and are more likely to do dangerous things.